 1. Standing in the correct position: It can be very challenging finding the correct position to stand in.
 Simply put, you need to “stand straight”.
 This is difficult because “standing straight” can mean something different from person to person.
 This is because we all have our own ideas about what it means to “stand straight” and not only that, everyone has a different set of imbalances, postural deviations and tensions in their body which distort the correct way of standing.
-Even if someone is seemingly standing straight and have only minor postural deviations that are only noticeable by an experienced observer, this will still have a major effect on zhan Zhuang practice.
+Even if someone is seemingly standing straight and has only minor postural deviations that are only noticeable by an experienced observer, this will still have a major effect on zhan Zhuang practice.

 Standing in the “correct position” is also not an idea.
 It cannot be found through logical thinking or analysis.
 It is something that has to be felt.
 The correct way to stand allows one to dissolve tension in the body and nurture unobstructed flow of Qi and this is something that absolutely cannot be worked out with thought, it must be felt.
-Beginners of zhan Zhuang practice do not have enough experience sensing Qi and thus need to rely on the general guidelines (as stated at the start of this article) of zhan Zhuang practice to start developing this sensitivity.
+Beginners of zhan Zhuang practice do not have enough experience sensing Qi and thus need to rely on the general guidelines of zhan Zhuang practice to start developing this sensitivity.
 The other part of the equation is to regularly see an experienced teacher who can give you regular adjustments and corrections to your standing position.
 Corrections could be as simple as “move your left foot to the left half a cm” or “slightly unbend your knees”.
 I personally have lost count of all the various times that I thought I was finally standing correctly only to be given several corrections by my teacher!

 2. Holding the arms in front of the body: Holding the arms up in front of the body activates some very interesting biological mechanisms.
 It’s easy enough holding the arms up but can you hold them up, for a long time without moving and not tense up or get exhausted?
 To give some perspective on this, advanced zhan zhuang practitioners can effortlessly hold their arms up, without any kind of strain or discomfort, for an hour or more.